chryber/Brute-Force-WINRM-using-Metasploit-for-AD-Access/README.md

 11. A little cheat: I decided to create my own wordlist with the password I set to test the module regardless.
 I opened a new terminal window and navigates to the wordlists directory.
 Writing to file in this directory is not possible unless you have root permissions so I sudo'd into root and created the file `mousepad brutefile.txt`.
 I loaded up some generic passwords including the correct one and reset the pass_file option to `set PASS_FILE usr/share/wordlists/brutefile.txt`.
 SUCCESS!
 ![Bruteforcecomplete!](https://github.com/chryber/Brute-Forcing-Active-Directory-with-Metasploit/assets/121698544/3511cb4e-7a39-40c6-8b6a-c26c2d4a3d6c)

+<h2>What did I learn?</h2>
+The lab revealed how using easily guessed login credentials is a major security flaw.
+If I had the right wordlist and time, the password can easily be found by brute force tools.
+Implementing password policies such as password complexity and lockouts can prevent these attacks.
+In production environments, more stress is placed on good password hygene to prevent undesirables from gaining access to critical systems.
+I now remember my password to work on my other lab so that's a plus as well 😅.